nightscout/trio-docs/docs/EN/operate/build.md

 If you selected a GitHub Personal Access Token (GH_PAT) that never expires, select Actions: 4.
 Build Open-iAPS and wait about an hour for your updated app to appear in TestFlight.

-If your token has expired, create a new one (and set it to never expire) and update the GH_PAT in your Open-iAPS secrets.
+If your token has expired, create a new one (and set it to "never expire") and update the GH_PAT in your Open-iAPS secrets.
 Then, you can build your updated code.

+## Build Open-iAPS with Xcode

+The recommendation is to use [Script](#build-open-iaps-with-script) to build your code.

-## Build Open-iAPS with Script
+### Build Open-iAPS with Script

-The **BuildOpen-iAPS** script offers the choice to [Download and Build](#download-and-build) one of several branches for Open-iAPS or to Run [Maintenance Utilities](#maintenance-utilities).
+The **Build Open-iAPS** script offers the choice to [Download and Build](#download-and-build) one of several branches for Open-iAPS or to Run [Maintenance Utilities](#maintenance-utilities).

-### Download and Build
+#### Download and Build

 * Most users should choose the `main` branch
 * Once the download completes, the script will also